Nikolai Dante

-Nikolai Dante was a comic book series published in the weekly British science fiction anthology 2000 AD from March 1997 through July 2012.
+Nikolai Dante is a comic book series published in the weekly British science fiction anthology 2000 AD from March 1997 until July 2012.

 History

 Nikolai Dante was created by writer Robbie Morrison and artist Simon Fraser.
 The lead character, Dante, first appeared in 1997 in Prog 1035, and he made his final appearance in 2012 in Prog 1791.
 Fraser was the primary artist for the first three years of the series, with support from artists including Charlie Adlard, Henry Flint, Chris Weston and Andy Clarke.
 From 2000, the majority of the stories were painted by John Burns, until Fraser returned to the character in October 2006, when the two artists began to alternate on different stories.
 Morrison is now working on a spin-off series set in the same universe.